mvidaljr/mvidaljr/README.md

 ## I am a Data Scientist who loves math, programming and books!!

 - 💻 I’m a Data Scientist
-- 📈 I’m addicted to learning Python, Machine Learning, R, SaS, and Data Visualization
+- 📈 I’m addicted to learning Python, Machine Learning, Deep Learning, SaS, and Data Visualization
 - 📊 I’m looking to collaborate with other Data Scientists and developers

 ### Connect with me: